Molajo/Molajo/cms/layouts/README.md

 ---

 ## SECTION III.
-WHERE ARE LAYOUTS LOCATED? ##

-The Core Molajo Layouts are located within the layouts/layout-type/layout-name folder
+Where are layouts located? ##

+Layouts can be found in three places in a Molajo website:

+1. Layouts stored in the CMS/layouts folder are available for any extension.

+    cms/layouts/layout-type/layout-name folder

-Valid Layout types include extensions, formfields, head, and wraps.
+Valid Layout types include document, extensions, formfields, pages, and wraps.

-For example, the list layout will be found in layouts/extensions/list.
+For example, the list layout will be found in layouts/extensions/list folder.

+2. Layouts stored in the extensions/layouts folder can only be used by that extension.

+    cms/component/layouts/layout-type/layout-name

+If you want a custom layout and/or wrap for your component, place it within your extension folders.

+3. Layouts can also be placed in the extensions/template/current-template/layouts/layout-type/layout-name folder.

+    cms/templates/current-templates/layouts/layout-type/layout-name

+Layouts stored within the template are the highest priority and will always be used over the other two locations.

 ---

 ## SECTION IV.
-HOW TO DETERMINE WHAT LAYOUT AN EXTENSION IS USING? ##
+How do I know what layout a specific extension is using? ##

 ---

-## SECTION V. HOW DO I CREATE, INSTALL, AND SHARE LAYOUTS? ##
+## SECTION V. How can I create extensions? ##

 ### How can I install a Molajo Layout? ###